stanfortonski/stanfortonski.github.io/README.md

 ## Web developer Page with my samples of code

 List of examples:
-1. 3D graphics in web browser: WebGL room
+1. WebGL room - 3D graphics in web browser